IBM-Blockchain-Starter-Kit/api-bootstrap/README.md

 const queryResponse = await contract.evaluateTransaction('Health');
 ```

 **NOTE:** This application uses a custom module to dynamically create and mount middleware functions that connect to a Fabric gateway.
-See the [Fabric Routes Custom Middleware section](https://github.com/IBM-Blockchain-Starter-Kit/api-bootstrap#fabric-routes-custom-middleware) for more details.
+See the [Fabric Routes Custom Middleware](#fabric-routes-custom-middleware) section for more details.

 ## Development
-This app is built using node.js and the [express.js framework](https://expressjs.com/).
+This app is built using Node.js and the [express.js framework](https://expressjs.com/).
 The entire backend application is found within the *server* directory.
 The *public* directory contains the swagger.yaml used by the Swagger UI to display API definitions.
 Note that we use the [swagger-ui-express](https://github.com/scottie1984/swagger-ui-express) npm package to serve and render the Swagger UI, instead of directly including the ui source code.

 To start the server in development mode, run `npm run dev`.
 This will start the server with [nodemon](https://github.com/remy/nodemon), which automatically restarts the node app when you make file changes.
 It simplifies testing when making changes and adding functionality.